-Complete the square by screwing together the last side.
-Then flip it over and for extra strength, screw a metal angle bracket into each corner.
+Second complete the square by screwing together the last side.
+Next flip it over and for extra strength, screw a metal angle bracket into each corner.

 Next adhere the feather edged fencing starting at the base of the lid on each side and work your way up.
 Top the roof off with the hardwood moulding.

-Take two 20"x22" pieces and two 22"x24" pieces.
+Now take two 20″x22″ pieces and two 22″x24″ pieces.
 These will be assembled to make a square.
 The longer pieces will form the front and back and the two shorter pieces will become the sides.

-Stack all 5 bases upon each other and top with the lid.
+Stack the remaining four bases upon each other and top with the lid.

-I suggest that you make two.
-These are too darling to stand alone.
+In addition, I suggest that you make two.
+Certainly these are too darling to stand alone.
 I have this on my summer to-do list!
 Are you going to add it to yours?

 Photo Credits: headwaysshowgarden, hippyshopper, thecompostingpeople, grow4it, owenchubblandscapers, Tilly’s Nest

 Thank you.
 I love the look of the composters.
 I've also been looking for rainbarrels that don't look like rainbarrels and dont' cost an arm and a leg.
 I enjoy reading your blog.

 Thank you so much DelilahJones, such kind words.
 I think a handy person can figure out how to make these beauties.
 If only a US company would carry them!
 That would make it much easier for some.